juedwards/MakeCode_python_lessons/e6_Conditional_Statements.md

 Sometimes we want code to **only do something if a condition is true**.

 For example:
-💬 "If it's raining, wear a raincoat."
+💬 "If it's raining, go indoors."
 💬 "If there’s grass, plant a tree."

 In coding, we use: